lilyzhouZYJ/cpsc426_s23/lab2/discussions.md

 With 1 client, there is no load-balancing between the pods, i.e. all requests to UserService would get sent to the same pod, and all requests to VideoService get sent to the same pod.
 Hence, all the load would land on the same pod.

-With both 4 and 8 clients, there would be load balancing.
-The load would thus be distributed between the two pods (for both UserService and VideoService).
+With both 4 and 8 clients, there would be load balancing between the pods, meaning that the load would be distributed between the two pods (for both UserService and VideoService).

-TODO: differentiate between 4 and 8?

-Is 8 more evenly distributed?
-Not necessarily because each connection always gets sent to the same pod?
+These predictions were confirmed by my dashboard.
+With 1 client, only one of the pods had any traffic, with a high QPS because all queries are directed to that one pod.
+With 4 or 8 clients, both pods had traffic, with a lower QPS for both since the queries are split between two pods.
+Interestingly, having 8 clients led to a more balanced load distribution.
+I think this is because having more clients makes it more likely for the load balancer to distribute the requests evenly across the pods, although the validity of this hypothesis depends on the load balancing algorithm.